freem/asm6f/readme.txt

 readme-original.txt for more information.

 --------------------------------------------------------------
-To-Do List
+freem's To-Do List
 --------------------------------------------------------------
 * add .undef?
-* Find a way to allow disabling of certain defines when using -n
+* Add "IGNORENL" and "ENDINL" for ignoring certain defines when using -n
- * possibly via directives called "IGNORENL" and "ENDINL"
 * Allow -d option to set the symbols to whatever value instead of 1
 * add ca65 debug format for NintendulatorDX
+* add absolute addressing via "a:" (ca65 syntax), if loopy doesn't do it first

 --------------------------------------------------------------
 <EOF>